owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 	templates/post.julius
 	```

+* Can refer to bindings in Haskell code
-* Only include small amount of local styling this way!
+* Only include small parts, or use external resources

-* `addStylesheet` takes a type-safe URL
+\notelist {
+	\item External resources can be referred with type safe URLs
+}

 ## Lucius (CSS Templates)